Updated May 2026: Added sections on how statements differ by pricing model and industry, a step-by-step fee dispute guide, and an expanded FAQ.

 Per-Transaction Fee Flat fee per authorization Yes

-Monthly Fee / Statement Fee Flat monthly charge Yes — often removable
+Monthly Fee / Statement Fee Flat monthly charge Yes — often removable entirely

 PCI Compliance Fee Annual or monthly compliance charge Sometimes — should be $0–$10/mo